thanseefpp/AceResume/README.md

-# AceResumer
+# AceResume

-AceResumer is a powerful tool that leverages various language models to help job seekers optimize their resumes, analyze ATS compatibility, and generate impactful bullet points for job applications.
+AceResume is a powerful tool that leverages various language models to help job seekers optimize their resumes, analyze ATS compatibility, and generate impactful bullet points for job applications.

 ## Table of Contents
 1. [Features](#features)